Chaklader/mnist-digit-classifier/NOTE.md

    - Take the output from the hidden layer and apply W⁽²⁾
    - Apply σ again to get the final output ŷ

-## Importance
 The feedforward process allows neural networks to approximate complex functions.
 By stacking multiple layers of linear transformations and non-linear activations, the network can learn to represent intricate patterns in the data.

-## Conclusion
 Feedforward is the core operation in neural networks, transforming inputs into outputs.
 It's the process that allows trained networks to make predictions on new, unseen data.

 ## Activation Functions in Neural Networks

 Activation functions are mathematical operations applied to the output of a neuron in a neural network.
 They serve several crucial purposes:

 1. Non-linearity: They introduce non-linear properties to the network, allowing it to learn complex patterns and relationships in data.